botspot-org/bot.wordpress/README.md

 ## License

-GPL v2 or later
+Proprietary - All rights reserved by BotSpot Team

 ## Support

-For issues and questions, please use the GitHub issue tracker.
+For issues and questions, please contact BotSpot support.

 ## Debugging